How to position your Spotlight Cam

 A common error is mounting Spotlight Cam too high, and aiming it too low.

 Spotlight Cam works great at eye-level, or slightly higher.
-At 5 to 7 feet from the ground, your Spotlight Cam can cover a wide visual area, as well as capture HD video of visitors' faces.
+At nine feet from the ground, your Spotlight Cam can cover a wide visual area, as well as capture HD video of visitors' faces.

 When Spotlight Cam is mounted too high, it often gets angled sharply downwards.
 This can work if you're only looking to detect motion in a very small area, but more often than not results in not detecting approaching visitors or capturing the top of heads when the motion sensors are triggered.